LeCyberDucky/Project-ideas/README.md

   - Sorting wishlist efficiently
 - App launch silencer 2.0
 - Command line tool to merge PDF files (either a given list, or all files in the directory)
+  - Perhaps combine Rust and Python for this?
+Rust for the command line interface, Python for working with PDFs.
+Good for learning how to combine the two

 ---
 ## Learning/Exercises